 In the early 1990s, by which time he was a Senior Lecturer, he took early retirement in his early 50s, prompted by disillusionment with some of the then current changes in academic life.
-In 2000, he moved to Oxford and became active at Oxford University until his death.
+In the late 1990s, he moved to Oxford and became active at Oxford University until his death.
 He taught Pali and Middle Indian in the Faculty of Oriental Studies, and Buddhism in the Faculty of Theology.
-He became a member of the common room (2001-2007, 2009-2015) and supernumerary Fellow (2007-2009) of Wolfson College, and contributed widely to Buddhist and Indological Studies in Oxford, working as a Research Fellow of the Oxford Centre for Buddhist Studies.
+He became a supernumerary Fellow of Wolfson Collage, and contributed widely to Buddhist and Indological Studies in Oxford, working as a Research Fellow of the Oxford Centre for Buddhist Studies.